Sean Davis (American football): 2016

-The Pittsburgh Steelers finished first in the AFC North with an 11–5 record.
+The Pittsburgh Steelers finished first in the American Football Conference (AFC) North with an 11–5 record.
 On January 8, 2017, Davis started his first career playoff game and made four combined tackles in a 30–12 victory over the Miami Dolphins in the AFC wildcard game.
 The following week, he recorded three tackles in the Steelers' 18–16 win against the Kansas City Chiefs in the AFC Divisional round.
 He was also fined $24,000 for a helmet-to-helmet hit on Kansas City Chiefs' wide receiver Chris Conley.
-The Pittsburgh Steelers were eliminated by the eventual Super Bowl LI Champions, the New England Patriots, in the AFC Championship.
+The Pittsburgh Steelers were eliminated by the eventual Super Bowl LI Champions, the Patriots, in the AFC Championship.
 Davis made nine combined tackles and a sack on Tom Brady during the 36–17 loss.

 2017

 During the offseason, Davis had surgery to repair a torn labrum he suffered while making a tackle in a Week 3 loss against the Philadelphia Eagles.